akeneo/pim-api-docs/content/events-api/subscription.md

 - `ERROR The endpoint failed to answer under 500 ms.` This error means that the connected application did not respond quickly enough.
 - `WARNING The maximum number of requests per hour has been reached.` If you have this warning log, you might be interested in the limit and scalability section below. ;)
 - `NOTICE The event was not sent because it was raised by the same connection.` In that case, your connected application raised an event in the PIM through the REST API, so we chose not to send this event to avoid an endless loop between the PIM and your app.
 - `NOTICE The event was not sent because the product does not exist or the connection does not have the required permissions.` When the PIM doesn't send an event because of a lack of permission, it can be normal.
 For instance, if you previously set up the connection permission to not receive events on products that are irrelevant for this particular app.
-If you think you should have received this event, please look at our [permission configuration section](https://help.akeneo.com/pim/serenity/articles/manage-event-subscription.html#manage-your-permissions).
+If you think you should have received this event, please take a look at our [permission configuration section](https://help.akeneo.com/pim/serenity/articles/manage-event-subscription.html#manage-your-permissions).
 - `INFO The API event request was sent.` Information logs are here to inform you that an event request has been sent to your connected app.
 It can be helpful when you are testing if everything works well!